mhairi/healthcare-worker-covid-deaths/README.md

 The scraper for each website is stored in its own folder inside scrapers.
 The data is also stored there.
 A website scrape is named after the date it is carried out, so you can always track which data is the latest.
 The scrapers are written in Python using BeautifulSoup.

+Each scraper must be run from it's folder.
+For example, to run medscape you must be in scrapers/medscape.

 The scrapers generally carry out very little data cleaning.
 The data cleaning is done in R and can be found in the folder 'cleaning'.